tuncerkaplankiran/autosense-dpi/README.md

 - libpthread /libpthread-stubs0-dev

 After cloning into your workspace run:
-./autogen.sh
+- ./autogen.sh
-make && make install
+- make && make install

+If something goes wrong/missing while compiling, you can run to return to the clean state:
+- make clean
+- ./restore.sh

 # How to Run
 After make install you can run ndpiReaderCPP binary from any path you want.